MaskRay/wechatircd/README.md

                                        injector.js
 ```

+Discuss wechatircd by joinging #wechatircd on freenode, or the [user group on Telegram](https://t.me/wechatircd).

 ## Installation

-`>=python-3.5`

-`pip install -r requirements.txt`

 ### Arch Linux

 - `yaourt -S wechatircd-git`.
 It will generate a self-signed key/certificate pair in `/etc/wechatircd/` (see below).
 - Import `/etc/wechatircd/cert.pem` to the browser (see below).
 - `systemctl start wechatircd`, which runs `/usr/bin/wechatircd --http-cert /etc/wechatircd/cert.pem --http-key /etc/wechatircd/key.pem --http-root /usr/share/wechatircd`.
+You may want to customize `/etc/systemd/system/wechatircd.service`.

-The IRC server listens on 127.0.0.1:6667 (IRC) and 127.0.0.1:9000 (HTTPS + WebSocket over TLS) by default.
+`wechatircd.py` (the server) will listen on 127.0.0.1:6667 (IRC) and 127.0.0.1:9000 (HTTPS + WebSocket over TLS).

-If you run the server on another machine, it is recommended to set up IRC over TLS and an IRC connection password: `/usr/bin/wechatircd --http-cert /etc/wechatircd/cert.pem --http-key /etc/wechatircd/key.pem --http-root /usr/share/wechatircd --irc-cert /path/to/irc.key --irc-key /path/to/irc.cert --irc-password yourpassword`.

-You can reuse the HTTPS certificate+key as IRC over TLS certificate+key.
+If you run the server on another machine, it is recommended to set up IRC over TLS and an IRC connection password with a few more options: `--irc-cert /path/to/irc.key --irc-key /path/to/irc.cert --irc-password yourpassword`.
+You can reuse the HTTPS certificate+key.
 If you use WeeChat and find it difficult to set up a valid certificate (gnutls checks the hostname), type the following lines in WeeChat:
 ```
-set irc.server.wechat.ssl on`
+set irc.server.wechat.ssl on
 set irc.server.wechat.ssl_verify off
-set irc.server.wechat.password yourpassword`
+set irc.server.wechat.password yourpassword
 ```

-`aur/python-aiohttp-1.0.5-1` may not work, please install `archlinuxcn/python-aiohttp-1.1.5-1` or newer.

 ### Not Arch Linux

+- python >= 3.5
+- `pip install -r requirements.txt`
 - Generate a self-signed private key/certificate pair with `openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -out cert.pem -subj '/CN=127.0.0.1' -dates 9999`.
 - Import `cert.pem` to the browser.
 - `./wechatircd.py --http-cert cert.pem --http-key key.pem`

-### Import self-signed certificate to the browser
+### Userscript and self-signed certificate

 Chrome/Chromium